akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Then she noticed Beatrice’s trembling hands.
 She patted her hand and simply said, “There, there.
 Come in for a hot posset.”

-She guided Beatrice back into the shadows of the cottage, toward the low roar of the hearth.
+She guided Beatrice back into the shadows of the cottage, towards the low roar of the hearth.
 The room smelt of ancient peat-smoke and the sharp tang of drying mugwort, but as the woman stirred the pot, the heavy, golden scent of honey rose to meet them.
 Soon, a steaming wooden mazer was pressed into Beatrice’s palms.
 It was a spiced posset, thick with honey and the bitter, earthy scent of valerian root, its warmth seeping through the maple wood to still the shaking in her fingers.

 ---